migros/fotoobo/docs/source/developer/architecture/1_introduction_goals.rst

 -----------------------------

-There is a general purpose API for all of the supported devices. **fotoobo** uses them all to "talk" to the respective device, so basically its no "vs.".
+There is a general purpose API for all of the supported devices. **fotoobo** uses them all to "talk" to the respective device, so basically it's no "vs.".
 For you this means you are always free to implement your use cases in own scripts directly utilizing the REST API.
 What **fotoobo** can offer you is to remove the boiler plate code needed to get and push data to the respective APIs.
 See the :ref:`ModuleDocumentation` for further information on whether **fotoobo** is usable to you.
 If not,